Jo Zebedee

 Jo Zebedee (born 1971), is a Northern Irish science fiction and fantasy writer, based in Carrickfergus near Belfast.

+She is considered one of Ireland's top Science fiction and fantasy writers.
+Her novels are often set in Northern Ireland.

-She attended Victoria Primary School and Carrickfergus Grammar School before completing a degree in English Literature.
-Zebedee has been chairperson for Women Aloud NI.
-Zebedee also works for her own management consultancy and for the Crescent Arts Centre where she runs creative writing classes.
+Zebedee attended Victoria Primary School and Carrickfergus Grammar School before completing a degree in English Literature.
+She has been chairperson for Women Aloud NI.
+She has taught at Stranmillis College and for the Crescent Arts Centre where she runs creative writing classes.
 She is also a mentor with the Irish Writers' Centre.
 Zebedee was a guest of the Belfast Book festival and the C. S. Lewis festival.
 She was a guest for Titancon, the main Northern Ireland convention, and chair for the event in 2020.
 She's also been a guest of Octocon, Ireland's national convention.
-She is considered one of Ireland's top Science fiction and fantasy writers.
+Zebedee also works for her own management consultancy.

+Zebedee founded OtherworldsNI, a group for speculative fiction writers.

+In 2024, she was awarded Arts Council Funding; she plans to write a sequel to Irish Carraig.

+Bookshop

+Zebedee and her husband run a bookshop in Carrickfergus.
+In March 2024, the shop won the British Book Award for Independent Bookshop of the Year for the Island of Ireland.